jkrems/proposal-pkg-exports/README.md

 }
 ```

 Within the `"exports"` object, the key string after the `'.'` is concatenated on the end of the name field, e.g. `import utc from '@momentjs/moment/timezones/utc'` is formed from `'@momentjs/moment'` + `'/timezones/utc'`.
+Note that this is string manipulation, not a file path: `"./timezones/utc"` is allowed, but just `"timezones/utc"` is not.
+The `.` is a placeholder representing the package name.

 The main entrypoint is therefore the dot string, `".": "./src/moment.mjs"`.
 For modules that desire to export *only* a single entrypoint, e.g. `import request from 'request'`, the `"exports"` key itself can be set to the entrypoint: